waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Day/Night Cycle:** Affects which Pokémon appear.
 *   **Bug-Catching Contest:** Held on Tuesdays, Thursdays, and Saturdays in the National Park.

 ## III.
-Puzzle Solving Methodology
+Procedural Discipline & Methodology

 ### A. The Scientific Method for Puzzles
 1.  **Observe:** Carefully analyze the puzzle's initial state using the map, object data, and any relevant NPC dialogue.
 2.  **Hypothesize:** Formulate a single, clear, and testable hypothesis about a specific mechanic.
+State alternative hypotheses.
 3.  **Test:** Execute the simplest possible sequence of actions to test the hypothesis.
+Design tests to potentially *falsify* the hypothesis.
 4.  **Conclude & Document:** Record the result of the test.
 Was the hypothesis confirmed or falsified?
 Update this notepad accordingly.
 5.  **Strategically Mark:** Use map markers to track progress and prevent repeating failed tests.

-### B. Automation First
+### B. Automation & Agent Usage
-*   For any recurring puzzle type (e.g., state-based mazes like boulder puzzles), my first step will be to define a custom tool to solve it computationally.
+*   **Automation First:** For any recurring puzzle type (e.g., state-based mazes like boulder puzzles), my first step will be to define a custom tool to solve it computationally.
 Manual trial-and-error is my last resort.
 If a tool fails, my top priority is to fix it, not to abandon it.
+*   **Agent Consultation:** I must make a conscious effort to use my defined agents (`stuck_advisor`, `pathing_advisor`) when appropriate.
+Before performing complex reasoning, I will consider if a new agent could perform the task better.

+### C. Immediate Action Mandate (CRITICAL)
+*   As an LLM, I have no concept of 'later'.
+All data management tasks (updating this notepad, placing/deleting markers, fixing tools/agents) **MUST** be performed in the immediate turn of discovery.
+This is a non-negotiable, top-priority directive.

 ## IV.
 Battle and Pokemon Information